-The Vice President for Student Affairs and Services reports to the President and through the President to the Board of Trustees.
-As the chief student personnel officer of the University, the Vice President's responsibilities include planning, administration, and evaluation of student services, academic support services, and student developmental programs of the University.
+The Vice President for Student Affairs and Services is the chief student personnel officer for the University, reporting to the President.
+Responsibilities include planning, administration, and evaluation of student services and student development programs of the University.
 The Vice President meets regularly with student leaders, as well as individual students, to maintain continued awareness of issues that are of concern to students.